cellannotation/cas-tools/docs/cli.md

 ## Populate Cell IDs

 Add/update CellIDs to CAS from matching AnnData file.
+Checks for alignment between `obs` key:value pairs in AnnData file and labelset:cell_label pairs in CAS for some specified list of `labelsets`.
+If they are aligned, updates `cell_ids` in CAS.

 ```commandline
 cas populate_cells --json path/to/json_file.json --anndata path/to/anndata_file.h5ad --labelsets Cluster,Supercluster